Akif23Hasan/Module_18_Challenge-CitiBike/README.md

 ## Introduction
 Welcome to the Citi Bike Trip Analysis!
 In this assignment, I have completed the task of aggregating and analyzing the data from the Citi Bike Trip History Logs to uncover two unexpected phenomena.
 I have designed visualizations, created dashboards, and prepared a final presentation using Tableau to present my findings.
 This readme file provides an overview of the assignment and the work I have done.

+## Requirements
+* Please ensure to download the Citibike Data Files from January 2019 to January 2021 by accessing the provided link (https://s3.amazonaws.com/tripdata/index.html).
+Save these files in the designated folder before proceeding to run the CitiBike_Analysis.ipynb script.
+This step is crucial for obtaining accurate and up-to-date data for the analysis.

 ### Dataset
 For this analysis, I used the Citi Bike Trip History Logs dataset as the primary source of data.
 I had the flexibility to choose a specific timespan or merge multiple datasets from different periods to gain comprehensive insights into the phenomena.